-Scroll down for books on my bookshelf, books on my wishlist, website recommendations, and gift ideas.
+Scroll down for books on my bookshelf, books on my wishlist, and web site recommendations.
 (See sidebar for Amazon Affiliate disclaimer.)

 Books on my bookshelf

-These are all books I own and refer to often, or own and haven’t yet done a review for.
+These are all books I own and refer to often.

 The Baby Name Wizard, Revised 3rd Edition: A Magical Method for Finding the Perfect Name for Your Baby by Laura Wattenberg